knative/test-infra/guides/manual_release.md

 - `--version` Defines the version of the release, and must be in the form `X.Y.Z`, where X, Y and Z are numbers.
 - `--branch` Defines the branch in Knative repository from which the release will be built.
-If not passed, the `master` branch at HEAD will be used.
+If not passed, the `main` branch at HEAD will be used.
 This branch must be created before the script is executed, and must be in the form `release-X.Y`, where X and Y must match the numbers used in the version passed in the `--version` flag.
 This flag has no effect unless `--version` is also